 My personal experience, is that even if these devices aren't accurate, they give you an idea of when you fell asleep, and when you woke up.
 For those that can't keep a regular sleeping schedule, that can be helpful upon waking, to know if you should keep sleeping, so your day won't be miserable.
 “I feel awake at the moment, but the fitbit says I only slept 5 hours.
 Definitely need to roll over and go back to sleep.”

-I have a fitbit, and I find it uncomfortable to sleep with.
+I have a Fitbit Charge 2, and I find it uncomfortable to sleep with.
 Sometimes my hand is numb because the bulky-thick watch has been pressing against my wrist.
 I've used it to track my sleep for many months, and am glad I tried it out, and *feel* like I have a baseline for future measurements, however, I'm unlikely to continue to use it for sleep tracking, unless it's to compare with a ring I purchase in the future.
 I may prefer a thin watch, but no one makes a thin watch.

 My experience with the Fitbit, is that it is not accurate at measuring interval training, like sprinting.
 It doesn't register the high heart-rates very well.
 I've read it has trouble taking readings if the watch is being bounced around a lot, like when you are running.
 In cycling I think I've had better readings (this is my personal impression, as I didn't make it a responsibility to comb through the data to give a better conclusion).